The duck test and the big assumption is the basis of my whole perspective on life, which is (as far as I am capable) holistic and multi-dimensional.

 So when I see something in any diverse area of life or field of inquiry that resonates - it maybe an idea, a perspective, or a dimension - I pay careful attention to it.

-Pointing to a generic or universal truth
+The duck test points to a generic or universal truth

-When at some other time, I see the core or essence of the same thing reappear in my “mental field of vision”, re-expressed in a different framing, context and language I really start to pay attention.
+When at some other time, I see the core or essence of the same thing reappear in my mental field of vision, re-expressed in a different framing, context and language I really start to pay attention.

-If this occurs a third time I apply the "duck test" – that is "if it walks like a duck, looks like a duck and quacks like a duck, then chances are it is a duck"!
+If this occurs a third time I apply the duck test – that is if it walks like a duck, looks like a duck and quacks like a duck, then chances are it is a duck!

 When this occurs, the triangulation applies and I can see that each of the three seemingly different manifestations are pointing to a generic or universal truth.